s4yhii/s4yhii.github.io/_posts/2025-08-30-Tickets-popcorn-please.md

 ## Thanks

 I hope this write‑up is useful.
 Thanks for reading and sharing.

-Special thanks to:
+We’ll be back soon.

-for their help reviewing this post.
+Special thanks for their help reviewing this post to:

+Here’s to late-night packet captures, over-caffeinated hunches, and the thrill of chasing down bugs that shouldn’t have been there in the first place.

+Until the next one, stay curious, stay ethical.